traviicii/1-up-nyc-wifihotspots-folium/readme.md

 ### **3. Pandas `DataFrame.iterrows()`**
 - Iterates through rows of a DataFrame, returning both the row index and the row data.

----

-## **When and Why to Use It**
-- **When**: Anytime you need to visualize geospatial data or present location-based data interactively.
-- **Why**:
-  - Makes geospatial data easier to understand and explore.
-  - Allows dynamic customization and user-driven exploration.